Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 But James can also get to the rack at will.
 Except he finishes at the rim with a rare mix of touch and sheer power.

-This postseason, LeBron averaged 6.9 field goals in the restricted area, which was just behind Anthony Davis for the league lead.
+This postseason, LeBron averaged 6.9 field goals per game in the restricted area, which was just behind Anthony Davis for the league lead.
 But LeBron was much better at finishing than AD.
 As if it weren't hard enough to defend James on the perimeter, James (.748) bested both Davis (.689) and Giannis (.741) in field-goal percentage at the rim.

-James has always gotten to the rack, but not with the degree of difficulty he was required to use in these past playoffs.
-James created these super-efficient shots largely by himself, whereas Davis and Antetokounmpo were more reliant on others to help them get them the rock.
-According to Basketball Reference, the only postseason in which James created a higher percentage of his at-rim baskets was in 2014-15 when he posted a 24 percent assisted mark on shots inside three feet (Kyrie Irving and Kevin Love missed a combined 19 games due to injury that postseason).
+James has always gotten to the rack, but not with the degree of difficulty required in these playoffs.
+James created these super-efficient shots largely by himself, whereas Davis and Antetokounmpo were more reliant on others to get them the rock.
+According to Basketball Reference, the only postseason in which James created a higher percentage of his at-rim baskets was in 2015, when he posted a 24.1 percent assisted mark on shots inside three feet (Irving and Kevin Love missed a combined 23 games because of injuries that postseason).
 Does James want to keep doing it all by himself?

 If he wants to be AD, he should play for...the Los Angeles Lakers

 Lonzo Ball experienced an injury-riddled rookie season, but he still is one of the most gifted young passers in the game.
-In fact, Ball averaged 7.6 assists per 36 minutes last season, a rate that bested Magic Johnson's rookie season figure—and every other rookie in franchise history.
+In fact, Ball averaged 7.6 assists per 36 minutes last season, a rate that bested Magic Johnson's rookie season figure—and every other rookie's in franchise history.

-And that should be music to James' ears after playing alongside shoot-first guards like Isaiah Thomas, Jordan Clarkson and Derrick Rose last season.
+And that should be music to James' ears after having played alongside shoot-first guards like Isaiah Thomas, Jordan Clarkson and Derrick Rose last season.
 It remains to be seen whether James would want to join the LaVar Ball circus, but Lonzo would give James those easier assisted buckets that could prolong his career.

-Of course, Ben Simmons could also find James in the paint like Lonzo, but James would have to share that coveted territory with Joel Embiid.
+Of course, the Philadelphia 76ers' Ben Simmons could also find James in the paint like Lonzo, but James would have to share that coveted territory with Joel Embiid.
 The Lakers wouldn't have that spacing issue.
 With an elite passer like Lonzo and loads of cap space to craft a team around James' abilities to own the rim, the Lakers offer the best opportunity for James to enjoy life as an unstoppable big.
 They'd just need to pair James with an elite shooter who can defend elite wings.
 Enter Leonard and/or Paul George.

 What will James do?
 Only he knows.
 But if 2018 is anything like 2010 and 2014, it's safe to assume we can expect the unexpected.
 Los Angeles looks like the favorite now, but James is anything but conventional.
 And who knows, maybe James will stay in Cleveland, where he starred this postseason as Steph, KD, Harden and AD molded into one.

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.